 Often, I’m asked, “What’s the difference between a Coach and a Consultant?!
 The simple answer is, “One asks all the questions and the other has all the answers.”

 My mom offered daily prayers that I would go to Ambassador College and be trained as a Preacher.
-I have always wanted, though, to follow more in the footsteps of my dad and became a Teacher.
+I have always wanted, though, to follow more in the footsteps of my dad and become a Teacher.

 They ask questions with the belief that eventually you’ll tap into your inner child and find the wisdom to deal with your own dang problems.